meetuparchive/learn-rust/class1.md

 While you could compile simple programs with rustc and run them, you will afford yourself a greater velocity in future development using a higher level workflow.
-Cargo is the tool that will provide that workflow
+Cargo is the tool that will provide that workflow.

 `cargo` is Rust's official build tool.
 Cargo also makes it easy to bootstrap applications.